software-mansion/react-native-reanimated/README.md

 divide(nodeOrNumber1, nodeOrNumber2, ...)
 ```

-Takes two or more animated nodes or values, and when evaluated returns the result of dividing their values in the exact order.
+Takes two or more animated nodes or values, and when evaluated, returns the result of dividing their values in the exact order.

 ---